 - Style: International stock

-This Vanguard ETF is an “ex-U.S.” offering, meaning it is designed to exclude companies in the United States to ensure the holdings don’t overlap with any domestic stock ETFs.
-However, VXUS’s massive portfolio of nearly 8,600 stocks still includes plenty of familiar names, including chip giant Taiwan Semiconductor (TSM), Danish Big Pharma name Novo Nordisk (NVO), and Swiss foods multinational Nestlé (NSRGY).
+The Vanguard Total International Stock ETF (VXUS) is one of the most popular ways to invest in international firms.
+It’s an “ex-U.S.” product, meaning it is designed to exclude companies in the United States to ensure the holdings don’t overlap with any domestic stock ETFs.
+However, VXUS’s massive portfolio of more than 8,600 stocks still includes plenty of familiar names, including chip giant Taiwan Semiconductor (TSM), German software company SAP (SAP), and Swiss foods multinational Nestlé (NSRGY).

 Indeed, VXUS, like many of the other Vanguard funds on this list, is market cap-weighted, so it leans heavily on large caps, which account for roughly three-quarters of assets.
 The upside?
-International dividend payers tend to offer up bigger yields than their American counterparts, resulting in a solid 3%-plus yield that’s more than twice the S&P 500.
+International dividend payers tend to offer up bigger yields than their American counterparts.
+Vanguard Total International Stock ETF’s current yield is well more than twice the S&P 500’s.

 In an interconnected global economy, it’s a bit naive to think that multinational companies only rise and fall based on their local economies.
 That’s true for big U.S. names as well as the international giants that lead this Vanguard ETF.
-So if you want international diversification to truly play broad economic trends in 2025, consider layering VXUS into your portfolio.
+So if you want international diversification to truly play broad economic trends in 2025 and beyond, consider layering VXUS into your portfolio.

 Want to learn more about VXUS?
 Check out the Vanguard provider site.